Motion Picture Association (MPAA) Logo

 Motion Picture Association Logo History

-The MPA’s branding can be divided into two significant periods, each with a distinct logo appearances.
+The MPA’s branding can be divided into two distinct periods, each with a distinct logo.
 Initially, for 45 years, the logo was an oval, reminiscent of a medallion.
 The second period introduced a reel in the center of the image.
 This symbol has remained with the company to this day.
 Both the oval and circular elements emphasized the film production process.
 The images evoked associations with film and movie cameras.
 The main reason for rebranding was the organization’s name change, which occurred with each new director.

 What is the Motion Picture Association?